MathysCogne/42_Cub3D/README.md

 Repeat until this condition is met.
 I demonstrated the algo for the step1, i'm sure you can expend it yourself for each step

 As a result, we obtain the pixel offset of the image as a percentage.
 A value x (between 0 and 1) corresponding to the img column offset.
 On the map, the offset is something like 0.50.
-If your img is 200*200, so it is the column 100 that you will have to render (200*0.5).
+If your img is 200\*200, so it is the column 100 that you will have to render (200\*0.5).

 - 5/ You still can't understand... look at the code

 So far, you can only get a column offset, you can't get a single one pixel.
 You have 2 choice.
 The first one is to create a function to render the column.
 The other one is to continue on this logic and introduce a z axis.
 This is our choice, computing each pixel using raycasting.
 So, this demonstration is a simplified version of the algo, to make it work, you should introduce the z axis (height).
 We want to keep this text simple.
 Please look at the code to understand how to introduce the z axis.
-Helper: z vector correction: sin(ray.angle_v);
+Helper: z vector correction: sin(angle_v);

 - 6/ I'm still lost

 You should use:
 cos, sin, ceil, floor, round, pi.
-You should understand that cos, and sin create a vector (https://www.mathsisfun.com/algebra/trig-interactive-unit-circle.html), you should do your (very simple) math.
+You should understand that cos and sin create a vector (https://www.mathsisfun.com/algebra/trig-interactive-unit-circle.html), you should do your (very simple) math.
 Even if it is very simple.
 It took me 4 days.
 Don't panic.
 Code entry for raycasting : /src/exec/ray_casting/ray_casting.c

 ## Disclaimer